Boeing P-8 Poseidon: Singapore

 On 3 March 2025, Singapore's Defence Minister Ng Eng Hen announced that replacement for its Fokker 50 Maritime Patrol Aircraft is to be announced soon, with the Boeing P-8A and Airbus C295 under consideration.
 The decision to order the P-8 was confirmed in September 2025 after a meeting between Singapore's Defence Minister Chan Chun Sing and U.S. Secretary of Defense Pete Hegseth.

 Potential operators

 Brazil

 On 23 September 2022, Boeing's Latin America director, Tim Flood, presented the capabilities of the P-8 to the Brazilian Air Force commander, General Carlos de Almeida Baptista Júnior.
 According to Baptista Júnior, "the discussions have a great importance to prospect the future of FAB's maritime patrol aviation", as part of a plan to replace its P-3AMs currently in service.

 Denmark

 According to a leaked defence list in the Danish newspaper Altinget in 2023, Denmark is considering acquiring P-8s in the near future.
 In June 2025, Denmark signed a cooperation agreement with Norway to lease Norwegian P-8 aircraft to meet immediate maritime patrol needs.

-On 15th September 2025 the Danish Minister of Defence Troels Lund Poulsen announced in a TV2 interview, that the government wishes to buy "a number" of P-8's worth at least DKK 10.000.000.000.
+On 15 September 2025, the Danish Minister of Defence Troels Lund Poulsen announced in a TV2 interview, that the government wishes to buy "a number" of P-8s worth at least DKK 10 billion.
+On 29 December 2025, Denmark received approval to buy three P-8 aircraft and related equipment in a deal worth $1.8 billion.
+On 7 July 2026, the Danish Ministry of Defence confirmed plans to buy two P-8A aircraft.